 As a young man Mathieu studied agronomy, and later biology in Tours.
-One of his firsts jobs was at the Coop of Pouilly sur Loire, where Mathieu was in charge of the vinification.
-Alot of people sold grapes to the Coop, and one of them was vignerons Alain Paulat, that only sold parts of his harvest.
+One of his firsts jobs was at the Coop of Pouilly-sur-Loire, where Mathieu was in charge of the vinification.
+Alot of people sold grapes to the Coop, and one of them was vignerons Alain Paulat, who only sold parts of his harvest.

 Mathieu immidatly noticed that Alain's grape marerial was different; whole clusters of healty grapes.
 It was better, no doubt.

 Alain was considered an original in the area, but Mathieu knew that he had things to say and wanted to learn from him.